Corban Gunn, Attorney at Law, Offering $1,000 Scholarship

 - As proof of your first-year status, you will need to submit a digital copy (PDF, JPG, or PNG) of your acceptance letter—complete with the college letterhead—from that college.
 If you do not have your letter, we also accept other forms of proof, including an email from the college stating you’ve been accepted for your first year, digital transcripts, or a screencap of your first course load.

 To apply, you’ll need to submit a 500+ word essay on the following topic:

 Once the application period closes, Corban will determine a winner based on the following factors: feasibility, creativity, and the applicant’s level of knowledge in the topic as well as their ability to write a well-crafted essay.
-He isn’t necessarily looking for an “A”-grade essay from an English or law student, but rather an essay that explores the topic uniquely.

 In the body of your email, you MUST include your name, address, phone number, and the name of your current/planned school.
 Feel free to include a brief paragraph telling us about yourself and your career-related goals, but this part doesn’t need to be very long or detailed.